-SOGI 1 2 3 helps build bridges between provincial associations so that change can take place.
+SOGI 1 2 3 helps build bridges between provincial institutions and associations so that more effective, sustainable, and accelerated change can take place.
 Many groups have been doing great work in this area for a long time.
 Aligning their efforts further increases the gains for all.

-BC Curriculum: Personal and Social Competencies 3 minutes
+BC Curriculum: Personal and Social Competencies